Table of contents

 3. Rakuten

-Being known as the “Amazon of Japan”, Rakuten is the most popular eCommerce site in Japan with more than 40% of shoppers turning to this Japanese platform as their main online shopping channel.
-Rakuten focuses on your shop’s personalization by providing you with various tools to design your own store, edit and change products, content, and blog to bring you closer to your potential customers.
+Being known as the “Amazon of Japan”, Rakuten is the most popular eCommerce website like eBay in Japan with more than 40% of shoppers turning to this Japanese platform as their main online shopping channel.
+Rakuten focuses on your shop’s personalization by providing you with various tools to design your own store, and edit and change products, content, and blog to bring you closer to your potential customers.

 Pros: